foundersandcoders/jwt_workshop/02_jason_web_tokens.md

 - JWT are used across several programming languages .NET, Python, Node.js, Java, PHP, Ruby, Go, JavaScript, and Haskell.
-- **JWTs are self-contained** which means that the payload contains all the necessary information about the user, avoidin to query the database more than once.
+- **JWTs are self-contained** which means that the payload contains all the necessary information about the user, avoiding to query the database more than once.
 - JWTs are versatile and can be passed around easily.
 They are small, so they can be sent through **URL**, **POST parameters** or inside an **HTTP header**.

 ## When should you use JSON web tokens?